 Our Maker Space:

-PolyJet Technology: Our Objet machine (also owned by Stratasys), builds parts from urethane, that replicate both Acrylic, ABS and Polypropylene-like plastics that are solid watertight designs in both textured and smooth finishes.
+PolyJet Technology: Our Objet machines (Objet, also a Stratasys brand), builds parts from urethane, that replicate both Acrylic, ABS and Polypropylene-like plastics that are solid watertight designs in both textured and smooth finishes.
 This high-resolution printer creates parts optimal for use with small moving parts and designs with thin walls, and snap-fit parts like medical housings.

 In our 3D printing lab, we also have an SCA (support cleaning apparatus), Form Wash washer and a UV Curing station for removing support and curing parts that require additional UV exposure.
 Our ability to use our own printers easily take weeks, if not months, off a development project timeline with a higher degree of design quality.